 The Studio Art minor is a popular option for non-art majors.
 Students must complete 18 hours of course credit in Studio Art, including two surveys of western art history courses.

-- Exhibited in several national juried exhibitions
+- Exhibit in several national juried exhibitions

-- Works in museum acquisitions
+- Work in museum acquisitions

-- Been recognized in national art publications
+- Have been recognized in national art publications

-- Created sculpture commission work and won awards
+- Create commissioned work and win awards

-What are Converse Studio Art alumnae doing?
+What are Converse Studio Art alumni doing?

 Many of our BFA majors have gone on to complete MFA graduate programs in the areas of sculpture, photography, ceramics, painting and printmaking.
 Some graduate programs include:

 - Clemson University